nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 - NUSMaze will continuously ask for locations until you input `end`. <br>

-:warning: `DAY_ENTRY` must be an integer between 1 and 7, each representing a day of the week (1 represents Monday and 7 represents Sunday).<br>
+> :warning: `DAY_ENTRY` must be an integer between 1 and 7, each representing a day of the week (1 represents Monday and 7 represents Sunday).<br>
-:warning: There must be at least one block entered for the schedule.<br>
+> :warning: There must be at least one block entered for the schedule.<br>
-:warning: Entries must be the original block names.
+> :warning: Entries must be the original block names.
 Aliases are not allowed.<br>

-#### 4.6.2 Viewing daily route
+#### 4.6.2 Showing daily route
 Shows the generated route for the schedule of the selected day, if applicable.<br>
 Format : `show daily route` → `DAY_NUMBER` <br>
 Example :